alexander-soare/framework-agnostic-vqe-tutorial/01_Prereading.md

 #### We use a classical computer for computing the optimisation steps

-Every time we prepare a state and make a measurement, we get a datapoint: state $|\psi⟩$ has energy $E$.
+Every time we prepare a state and make a measurement, we get a datapoint: state _|Ψ⟩_ has energy _E_.
 We can use classical optimisation algorithms to propose a next state to try based on the data we already have.
 Furthermore, that algorithm may be able to calculate some degree of certainty that we are near the real ground state.

 You might find this diagram useful in summing up the process